CrowdStrike/HEC-Log-Shipper/README.md

-# Humio-Integration-Connector-Examples
+# HEC-Log-Shipper
-This repository contains examples of code used to send data to Humio instances
+This repository contains examples of Python Code used to send JSON logs to a HEC API